CSR Registration of Trust for CSR Activities- Form CSR-1

 CSR registration can be applied to which businesses?

-As per the Companies Act of 2013, it is mandatory for certain corporations to invest 2 percent of their net profits in the financial year in CSR actions.
+As per Section 135 of the Companies Act of 2013, it is mandatory for certain corporations to invest 2 percent of their net profits in the financial year in CSR actions.
 According to the Companies Act, The CSR clause applies to businesses that:

-The cost to file an electronic CSR-1 form for Trusts is just ₹2,499, but the total amount could differ based on the validity of the Chairperson's DSC.
-If the chairperson holds an active DSC and the filing fee will be just ₹299.
+The cost of CSR-1 registration for Trusts is ₹2,999, the total amount could differ based on the availability of the Chairperson's DSC.

 Note: The aforementioned Fees is exclusive of GST.